bheuse/ConsommationFonciere/README.md

            --list    : List for all communes/epci/ in Territory
            --commune : Report for Code INSEE / Postal
            --ecpi    : Report for ECPI
-           --dep     : Report for Departement
+           --dept    : Report for Departement
            --region  : Report for Region
            --all     : Report for all communes in Territory
            --force   : Report reading source data (cache ignored)